isahhin/swcd/README.md

 ## License

-Free only for research purposes.
+Free only for research purposes, for commercial use, please contact to corresponding author.

 ## Contact